Step 3: Controlling the Gun Turret with a Gamepad

 static const int axisID[] = { 3, 4 };

-3 and 4 above correspond respectively to IDs for the gun turret yaw axis and pitch axis.
-In the F310, these correspond to the right analog stick.
-For other gamepads, check the output of the jstest command to ensure that you are calling the right axis.
+Here, 3 and 4 are the axis ID values corresponding to the gun turret yaw axis and pitch axis respectively, and for the F310, they correspond to the right analog stick.
+For other gamepads, please check the output of the jstest command to map them to appropriate axes.

 double pos = joystick.getPosition(axisID[i]);